Last Updated April 30th, 2022 at 12:59 pm by Lisa

 More Potato Recipes

 Smashed Potatoes served with melted herb butter are one of the most heavenly potato recipes.
-These crispy potatoes are a beautiful side dish for a family dinner, romantic date nights, holidays, or a dinner party.
+These crispy potatoes are a perfect side dish for a family dinner, romantic date nights, holidays, or a dinner party.

 Tater Tot Casserole is an easy breakfast recipe that takes 15 minutes to prep and bakes golden brown in just 50 minutes.